arvindr226/subversion-docker/README.md

 (see with `docker volume ls` and `docker volume inspect [volume-name]`).
 This is generally preferred for production, especially on Mac/Windows hosts.

+## Volumes

+- data-volume: this holds the SVN repositories
+- ssh-keys: this has the root users's ssh settings and the ssh host keys

 ## Traefik
 If you have traefik running on ports 80, and 443, using a configured `docker network` named `traefik-public` AND configured to manage ssl certificates via Let's Encrypt, then you do not need to export port 80 (or 443) in your site specific override.
 Do override the following